Allied Control Council: Other issues

-On 10 September 1945, the council issued an appeal to the separate Allied military governors, requesting them to relax trade regulations between the four occupation zones but this was only a recommendation, as each Allied government maintained the real power on such matters.
+On 10 September 1945, the council issued an appeal to the separate Allied military governors, requesting them to relax trade regulations between the four occupation zones, but this was only a recommendation, as each Allied government maintained the real power on such matters.

 On 17 September, the council issued recommendations to the four occupying powers to establish tracing bureaus to assist displaced persons.

 On 20 September, the council issued an order prohibiting fraternisation between Allied military personnel and the German population, effective from 1 October, except in cases of marriage or when a military governor decided to billet his soldiers with a German family.

-Law no. 5 (30 October 1945) created the German External Property Commission, which was authorised to confiscate any German assets outside of Germany until the Control Council decided how to dispose of it in the interests of peace.
-The composition of that commission was decided in Directive no. 21 (20 November 1945).
+Law No. 5 (30 October 1945) created the German External Property Commission, which was authorised to confiscate any German assets outside of Germany until the Control Council decided how to dispose of them in the interests of peace.
+The composition of that commission was decided in Directive No. 21 (20 November 1945).

-Law no. 7 (30 November 1945) regulated the distribution of electricity and gas in the various occupation zones.
+Law No. 7 (30 November 1945) regulated the distribution of electricity and gas in the various occupation zones.

-Law no. 9 (promulgated the same day as no. 7) provided for the confiscation of all assets owned by the IG Farben conglomerate.
+Law No. 9 (promulgated the same day as no. 7) provided for the confiscation of all assets owned by the IG Farben conglomerate.

-Law no. 32 (10 July 1946) permitted the German local authorities to employ women in manual labor, due to the shortage in manpower.
-Supplement to Directive no. 14 (13 September 1946) equalised the wages of female and minor workers with male workers.
+Law No. 32 (10 July 1946) permitted the German local authorities to employ women in manual labor due to the shortage of manpower.
+Supplement to Directive No. 14 (13 September 1946) equalised the wages of female and minor workers with male workers.

-Law no. 49 (20 March 1947) abrogated the German law of 1933 which governed relations between the German government and the German Evangelical Church, while keeping the independence of that church in internal matters.
-Law no. 62 (20 February 1948) repealed all Nazi laws regulating the activities of churches in Germany.
+Law No. 49 (20 March 1947) abrogated the German law of 1933, which governed relations between the German government and the German Evangelical Church, while keeping the independence of that church in internal matters.
+Law No. 62 (20 February 1948) repealed all Nazi laws regulating the activities of churches in Germany.

 Incapacitation of the council

 From the outset, France sought to leverage its position on the Allied Control Council to obstruct policies it believed conflicted with its national interests.
-De Gaulle had not been invited to the Potsdam Conference and accordingly the French did not accept any obligation to abide by the Potsdam Agreement in the proceedings of the Allied Control Council.
+Charles de Gaulle had not been invited to the Potsdam Conference and accordingly the French did not accept any obligation to abide by the Potsdam Agreement in the proceedings of the Allied Control Council.
 In particular, they resisted all proposals to establish common policies and institutions across Germany as a whole and anything that they feared might lead to the emergence of an eventual unified German government.
-For example, France created the Saar Protectorate in Saarland out of its zone, but it was never recognized by the Soviet Union, one member of the occupying ACC.
+For example, France created the Saar Protectorate in Saarland out of its zone, but it was never recognised by the Soviet Union, one member of the occupying ACC.

 Relations between the Western Allies (especially the United States and the United Kingdom) and the Soviet Union subsequently deteriorated and so did their cooperation in the administration of occupied Germany.
-Within each zone each power ran its own administration:
+Within each zone, each power ran its own administration: